matrix-org/matrix-spec/content/_index.md

         the global Matrix network
     -   Fully open standard - publicly documented standard with no IP or patent licensing encumbrances
-    -   Fully open source reference implementation - liberally-licensed example implementations with no IP or patent licensing encumbrances
 -   Empowering the end-user
     -   The user should be able to choose the server and clients they use